ON THIS PAGE: You will learn about the different types of treatments doctors use for people with meningioma. Use the menu to see other pages.

 Stereotactic radiosurgery.
-Stereotactic radiosurgery delivers a single, high dose of radiation therapy directly to the tumor and not healthy tissues.
+Stereotactic radiosurgery delivers a single, high dose of radiation therapy directly to the tumor and not healthy tissue.
 It works best for a tumor that is only in 1 area of the brain and some benign tumors, including most meningiomas.
 There are many different types of stereotactic radiosurgery equipment, including:

 Proton radiation therapy.
 Proton therapy is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy tumor cells.

 With these different techniques, doctors are trying to better target only the tumor and reduce the dose to the surrounding healthy tissue.
-Depending on the size and location of the tumor, the radiation oncologist may choose any of the above radiation therapy techniques.
+Depending on the size and location of the meningioma, the radiation oncologist may choose any of the above radiation therapy techniques.

 Learn more about the basics of radiation therapy.

-Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and neurologic symptoms.
+Side effects from radiation therapy may include fatigue, mild skin reactions, hair loss, upset stomach, and neurologic symptoms.
 Most side effects go away soon after treatment is finished.
 Also, radiation therapy is usually not recommended for children younger than 5 because of the high risk of damaging their developing brains.

 How severe these side effects are depends on how much radiation therapy was given and where in the brain it was used.
 These side effects have become less severe with better technology and precision in radiation therapy.
 Talk with your radiation therapist before treatment begins if you have any questions or concerns about the possible long-term side effects of radiation therapy.

 Learn more about the basics of chemotherapy.

-Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
-Any person, regardless of age or tumor type and stage, may receive palliative care.
-It works best when palliative care is started as early as needed in the treatment process.
-People often receive treatment for the tumor often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+Palliative or supportive care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Any person, regardless of age or type and stage of tumor, may receive this type of care.
+And it often works best when it is started right after a diagnosis.
+People who receive palliative or supportive care along with treatment for the tumor often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the tumor, such as surgery, radiation therapy, or chemotherapy.
-Talk with your doctor about the goals of each treatment in your treatment plan.
+Palliative or supportive treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
+You may also receive palliative or supportive treatments similar to those meant to get rid of the tumor, such as chemotherapy, surgery, or radiation therapy.
+Common types of palliative or supportive care for people with a brain tumor include:

 Steroids.
 Steroids occur naturally in the body in tiny amounts.
-In larger amounts, they are very powerful anti-inflammatories that reduce swelling.
-Most patients with a brain tumor will need steroids to help relieve swelling of the brain.
+In larger amounts, they are very powerful anti-inflammatory medications that reduce swelling.
+Most people with a brain tumor will need steroids to help relieve swelling of the brain.
 You will most likely receive steroids when you are first diagnosed, before and after surgery, before and after radiation therapy, and if you have an advanced brain tumor.
 Steroids may cause weight gain and water retention, increased appetite, difficulty sleeping, changes in mood, and stomach irritation.
 After successful treatment for the brain tumor, your doctor may slowly reduce the amount of steroids you need to take over time.